Kizaki

 }

 Each scope names a machine capability.
-Routes can then require that capability directly.
+Routes require that capability directly:

 routes("/v1", auth: apiKey(read)) {